DFE-Digital/git-apprentice-project/README.md

 git clone https://github.com/DFE-Digital/git-apprentice-project.git
 ```

-Navigate to `./git-apprentice-project` and install the dependencies for the react app:
+Navigate to `./git-apprentice-project` and install the dependencies for the Gatsby app:

 ```js
 npm install
 ```

-## Run the react app
+## Run the Gatsby app

-Run the react app from the command line.
+Run the Gatsby app from the command line.
 Navigate to `./git-apprentice-project`:

 ```js
 npm start